 For anime fans, there are plenty of options that fit this criterion, from tales about ghosts, haunted house episodes, and scary shows that will terrify anyone who dares to watch.

-Below are 21 of the best horror anime of all-time that will get anyone in the spooky mood, especially for fans of horror movies and eerie settings.
+Below are 21 of the best horror anime of all time that will get anyone in a spooky mood, especially for fans of horror movies and eerie settings.